 A. Though an auction might be utilized to sell virtually any property quickly, they’re an ideal solution for any property that is difficult to accurately value—luxury homes, commercial or industrial property, investment properties in need of work, distressed properties, as well as those with features or characteristics that do not “fit the mold.”

-A. While many auction companies require a seller to invest 2% of the estimated asking price up front to cover marketing expenses, The Link Agency partners with a leading auctioneer that requires just 1% up front to cover these expenses.
+A. While many auction companies require a seller to invest 2% of the estimated asking price up front to cover marketing expenses, Link Real Estate partners with a leading auctioneer that requires just 1% up front to cover these expenses.
 When compared to the usual 5% to 6% commission rates of a typical sales, the savings are significant.

 A. Prior to bidding, all potential buyers are required to be pre-qualified.

-A. You sign an auction listing agreement with The Link Agency and our auctioneer, in which you may set the terms, establish a reserve, as well as determine the date and time of the auction.
-The Link Agency will take care of all the details from there, including handling all necessary marketing and other arrangements that need to be made for a successful auction.
+A. You sign an auction listing agreement with Link Real Estate and our auctioneer, in which you may set the terms, establish a reserve, as well as determine the date and time of the auction.
+Link Real Estate will take care of all the details from there, including handling all necessary marketing and other arrangements that need to be made for a successful auction.